HamiduI-Islam/House-Price-Prediction-A-Regression-Pipeline/README.md

 1. Open `notebook.ipynb` in Google Colab or your local Jupyter environment.
 2. Verify that the `housing.csv` dataset is in the correct folder path.
 3. Select **"Restart Kernel and Run All"**.
-4. The notebook must be run from a clean kernel[cite: 1].
+4. The notebook must be run from a clean kernel.
 It will sequentially execute our data audit, exploratory visualizations, leakage-safe preprocessing pipeline, and final model evaluations.

 ---